jenninglim/cellular-automaton-farm/README.md

 3. implement function that returns an element in x and y position in a 32 bit character array.
 4. Identify the sparse parts of the map and disregard using bit manipulation (after we have finished bytes to bits).

+  Using bit manipulation and OR operations we can find "dead" areas of the map.
+  Potentially, start disregarding multiple dead zones on the same row (the distributor must keep track the location that is sent to the worker).